Probing Visual Concepts in Lightweight Vision-Language Models for Automated Driving: Limitations and Future Work

 \section{Limitations and Future Work}

 The primary limitation of our study is its dependence on counterfactual image sets, which are difficult to acquire in large numbers.
 Consequently, we limited the study to four visual concepts, with each represented by only two data categories.
 A straightforward future direction would be to scale up the current work by studying more visual concepts and representing each with more data categories.
 Another limitation of this paper is that it is based only on synthetic data, as it is difficult to obtain identical real traffic scenes at scale, where the only difference is the targeted visual concept.
-Therefore, another direction for future work would be the inclusion of real data.
+CARLA produces images with simplified texture statistics, more uniform material properties, and a narrower distribution of object appearances compared to real-world scenes \citep{pasios2025carla2real}.
+As a result, we cannot be certain that the visual concepts we find to be encoded in the models would also be encoded in the same way when using real images.
+The out-of-distribution evaluation, the results of which are presented in Table \ref{nuscenes_eval_results}, partially addresses this concern for \texttt{presence} and \texttt{count}, but the same is not true for \texttt{spatial-relationship} and \texttt{orientation}.
+Therefore, another direction for future work would be to include real data for all data categories.
 A further limitation is that our experiments were restricted to linear probes.
 Future work could explore non-linear probes and compare the results.
 It would also be interesting to repeat this study for larger \glspl{vlm} (i.e., more than 4 billion parameters) to see to what degree the patterns observed for small models persist.
-Finally, a compelling direction for future work would be using the understanding of perceptual and cognitive limitations to suggest ways to address them.
+Finally, while our work provides insights into how specific visual concepts are encoded and identifies distinct failure modes, it does not propose methods to address these limitations.
+An important direction for future research would therefore be to leverage the understanding of model internals provided by this work to develop techniques that mitigate the limitations and failure modes identified in our analysis.